-The electronics in the Inverter/Charger are kept cool by an internal fan and a liquid-cooled cold plate that is connected by hoses to a heat exchanger in the Power Unit.
-See MAINTAINING ENGINE AND IN-VERTER/CHARGER COOLANT SYSTEMS (p.
+The electronics in the Inverter/Chargers are kept cool by internal fans and liquid-cooled cold plates that are connected by hoses to a heat exchanger in the Power Unit.
+See MAINTAINING ENGINE AND INVERTER/CHARGER COOLANT SYSTEMS (p.
 3-14) to check, prime, drain and fill the Inverter/ Charger cooling system.

-Cooling air must be allowed to circulate freely through the Inverter/Charger enclosure to avoid over heating the the Inverter/Charger.
+Cooling air must be allowed to circulate freely through the Inverter/Charger enclosure to avoid over heating the the Inverter/Chargers.
 Do not use the Inverter/Charger enclosure to stow enclosure to stow clothes, luggage, gear, oil or liquid or gaseous fuel containers.